 Against the Odds is an interesting book devoted to the women of early photography.
 It is surprising how this fledgling craft seemed to welcome women and accept them as creative equals at a time when this was not always possible in other fields.

-publications and the photographs included were the best of his day, as he judged them.
+photographs included were the best of his day, as he judged them.

 It is amazing to think about the difficulty of creating a photograph in the 19th century.
 When you read about the complexity of the process you understand why George Eastman created such a revolution.
 Before him photography was not only cameras and lenses but it was chemistry and darkrooms.
 As a result very few people were able to or had the inclination to take pictures.
 But those who did faced the same problems we do today with composition, lighting, contrast, tonal range, all of which are the same in any age.
 But even with the challenges they faced, the pictures they took still speak to us.